 Let’s start where Lincoln first started, down by the waterfront.
 Here you will find a couple of the main hotels, plus a large Odeon cinema and a choice of chain restaurants.
 The Odeon has a kids club at the weekend and school holidays where you can go and see a film for just £2.50 each (some films are charged a little more).

 #2 – Brayford Belle

 You can also go on a river cruise here on the Brayford Belle from Brayford Waterfront in Lincoln.
 Please check out their website for sailing times and days.
-The cruise is weather dependant and they do not run all year.
-We paid £7 for an adult and £4.00 for a child.
-A family ticket is £19.
+The cruise is weather dependent and they do not run all year.
 The cruise lasts for about 1 hour.
-We found it fascinating nosing at all of the house boats.
+We found it fascinating to look at all of the houseboats.

 #3 – The Collection, museum

 Across from the Brayford waterfront, you will come across the main shopping area of Lincoln.
 There are canals and a few historic buildings to look at such as the home of the famous Stokes Coffee which is a building/café over the oldest bridge in the UK dating back to 1160AD.

 Look out for the decorative Guildhall arch over the main High street.
 As you make your way up to the castle you will start your walk up Steep hill.
 This can be avoided by taking a taxi or a bus but then you would miss two of Lincoln’s free museums and the achievement of walking up the hill.

 The Collection Museum is a really intriguing museum.
 It’s based on life from the past half a million years (nearly) in Lincolnshire.
 All different ages are accounted for and a lot of the exhibits can be touched or even worn.
 There’s armour to wear, stained glass windows to make, touchscreen games and plenty more.
 Also on-site, there is a shop, café and ‘Play at the collection’.